k y m a • t w e a k y — the kyma collective

 Garth Paine's interactive audio-visual environment installation Gestation was featured in the 10th New York Digital Salon http://www.nydigitalsalon.org/, and was again the featured work at the DesignX: Critical Reflections exhibition in Florida, USA in the same year, where he gave the Keynote address.
 PlantA, an interactive sound work using realtime meteorological data was exhibited in Australia at the Syndey Opera House, at McGill in Montreal and is being developed as a realtime web presence.

 Dr Garth Paine was a freelance sound artist for 18 years before becoming lecturer in Music Technology and Innovation at De Montfort University, UK from 2002 to 2003.
-He is currently Senior Lecturer in Music Technology, Director of the VIPRE research lab where he has been undertaking research into new musical interfaces http://vipre.uws.edu.au/tiem/ and research member of MARCS Auditory Labs http://marcs.uws.edu.au/ at the University of Western Sydney, Sydney, Australia http://www.uws.edu.au.
+He moved in 2011 from Director of the VIPRE research lab where he has been undertaking research into new musical interfaces http://vipre.uws.edu.au/tiem/ at the University of Western Sydney, Sydney, Australia to being the Associate Director and Associate Professor in Digital Sound and Interactive Media at the School of Arts, Media + Engineering at Arizona State University, Phoenix, USA. http://ame.asu.edu

 Greg is a British composer / sound engineer specialising in Middle Eastern music.